Expanding Horizons Through Faith, Adventure and the Arts

 Each year, YTI is excited to sponsor an Artist in Residence.
 In our human journey, artistic creation and adventure play important roles along the way.
 For the 2020-2021 school year, our excitement is multiplied because we are sponsoring the talented artists of Bozeman’s Raison D’être Dance Project.
 The RDE creates dance productions that focus on stylized classical music, contemporary works and involvement of other artists and organizations.

-In collaboration with Bozeman Actors Theatre, YTI presents the Yellowstone TheatreMakers Choose Your Own Adventure Summer Camp.
+In collaboration with Bozeman Actors Theatre, YTI presents the Yellowstone TheatreMakers Create Your Adventure Summer Camp.
 Participants will work together to create an original play and design elements in five fun days.
 Give your child the opportunity to work as an actor, director, writer, stage manager, and craftsperson!

 - Ages: Entering 4th–12th grades